 5.6.3.
 IEP Sample Instance XML Documents

 This section discusses sample IEPs in the context of an IEPD.
-However, this is not meant to imply that sample IEPs are not useful in other MPDs.
+However, this is not meant to imply that sample IEPs are not useful in other IEPDs.

 A sample IEP instance XML document is a representation of an actual or example exchange data instance.
 Sample instances can be extremely valuable artifacts in an IEPD.
 Sample IEPs: